maxbeckmann/containerized/README.md

 - **Invalid Base Name**: The tool validates the `base_name` to ensure it only contains lowercase letters, digits, dashes, and periods.
 Invalid names will result in an error.
 - **Containerfile Not Found**: If no matching `Containerfile` is found in the specified directory, an error is displayed.
 - **Build Failures**: If the Podman build fails, the full build output is printed to help diagnose the issue.

+## Conventions

+To work seamlessly, `Containerfile`s should follow these design principles:
+- The directory `containerized` is called on (explicitly through the `-d` flag or implicitly on your current working directory) will be mounted to the container at `/mnt/`.
+- The shell spawned for interactive usage will be learned from the `SHELL` environment variable.
+If it is omitted, `/bin/sh` is assumed.

 ## License